Guide

 Worked example: £5,000 gross contribution

-The table below shows the estimated net cost of a £5,000 gross pension contribution under different methods and tax positions (England, Wales and Northern Ireland rates for 2026/27).
+The table below shows the net cost of a £5,000 gross contribution under different methods and tax positions (England, Wales and Northern Ireland, 2026/27).

 Scenario Gross into pension Total relief Net cost to you